Flaky puff pastry topped with layers of ricotta, caramelized onions, Italian sausage, Gruyère cheese, roasted red peppers and asparagus.

 I really value versatility in dishes that include fresh ingredients such as meat, fish, fruit, and vegetables.
 It's important to be able to swap out ingredients based on personal taste, what's available in your area, and what's in season.

 This Savory Sausage and Vegetable Tart recipe includes ricotta, Gruyère, Italian sausage, caramelized onions, roasted red peppers and asparagus because those ingredients sounded good to me, and because asparagus is currently in season.
-But, just like this recipe for Chorizo Empanadas, nearly every ingredient in this Savory Tart recipe can be swapped out for another.
+But nearly every ingredient in this Savory Tart recipe can be swapped out for another.
 For example...

 - Use bacon or chicken instead of sausage.

 - Artichokes instead of roasted red peppers.

 - Thinly sliced zucchini or yellow squash instead of asparagus.

 - The addition of garlic, olives, cherry tomatoes, sautéed mushrooms, fresh herbs or arugula.

 - The ricotta base is also optional.
 I love the creamy texture and flavor it adds, but the tart would be perfectly delicious without it.

 - And, of course, swap any other cheese you like for the Gruyère.

 This savory tart is simple, quick and easy